raspberrypi/documentation/remote-access/ssh/ios.md

 # SSH USING iOS

 To use SSH on your mobile device you need to download a client.
-There are several good quality clients available, such as [Termius](http://www.termius.com), [Prompt 2](https://panic.com/prompt/), and  [Cathode](http://www.secretgeometry.com/apps/cathode/).
+There are several good quality clients available, such as [Termius](http://www.termius.com) and [Prompt 2](https://panic.com/prompt/).

 For this tutorial we will use Termius, because it is a popular cross-platform SSH client.
 The process will be similar for other clients.